zhu-group/zhu-group/_pages/group_meetings.md

 ## Group Meeting Schedule

-Group meettings are held every other week.
+Group meetings are held every other week.

 The normal time/place is 1900 in CoE North 901.